Storm Across Europe

 Storm Across Europe is a grand strategy video game written by Dan Cermak and released for the Commodore 64 in 1989 by Strategic Simulations.
 Versions for the Amiga and MS-DOS followed in 1990.
 The game covers World War II in Europe on a grand strategic scale between 1939 and 1945.

 Gameplay

 Three major powers are playable: Germany (Axis), the Allies and the Soviet Union.
 However, Germany cannot be played by the computer.
-In the game you are in charge of your chosen major power and its land, air and naval forces.
-You also control production and research of military equipment.
+The player is in charge of their chosen major power and its land, air and naval forces, as well as controlling production and research of military equipment.

 The map covers Europe, North Africa and Middle East and the Baltic, North Sea, eastern Atlantic, Mediterranean, Black Sea and Persian Gulf.
 The map covers 224 areas and 37 different countries.
 Each area has different terrain (affecting combat), and possible manpower, raw materials and industry (needed for production and research).